dtempx/syphonx/documentation/faq.md

 }
 ```

-# Is it possible to modify the DOM, for example to add a class or delete elements, before selecting the data?
+# Is it possible to modify the DOM before selecting the data, for example to add a class or delete elements?
 Use the `transform` action to modify the DOM using `addClass()`, `remove()`, `replaceWith()`, `wrap()` and other jQuery manipulators.

 Here is an example that adds a `figure` class to all `<img>` elements contained by a `<p>` element...